 - Extend the reach and awareness about AIR and its activities.

-Individuals can also join AIR as supporters by signing up online and they receive updates on the work of AIR.
+Individuals and organisations can also join AIR as supporters by signing up online and they receive updates on the work of AIR.

 Cenex was established as the UK’s first Centre of Excellence for Low Carbon and Fuel Cell technologies in 2005.

 Today, Cenex focuses on low emission transport & associated energy infrastructure and operates as an independent, not-for-profit research technology organisation (RTO) and consultancy, specialising in the project delivery, innovation support and market development.